 Upload objects to your Amazon S3 bucket

-So go to your bucket list > select the bucket > click on Upload (a big orange button).
-Now you have a couple of options: you can drag’n’drop your files or point-and-select them with the Add files button.
+So go to your bucket list > select the bucket > click on Upload.
+Now you have a couple of options: you can drag-and-drop your files or point-and-select them with the Add files.

-You can also upload your materials selectively or a whole folder at once.
+You can also upload your files one by one or do whole folders at once.
 The good news is that Amazon S3 mirrors your folder structure.
 So you won’t spend all day putting your objects in proper order.